-Similar issues are raised by change of state verbs presupposing the initial state, such as the pro-speech gesture or classifier predicate involving a take-off in (56)c and (56)e respectively.
+$^{^{35}}$ Similar issues are raised by change of state verbs presupposing the initial state, such as the pro-speech gesture or classifier predicate involving a take-off in (51)c and (51)e respectively.
 Abusch's theory can account for them if their alternatives involve a helicopter doing various things starting from the same initial state - including just staying put; but this would need to be derived.

-The case of unexpected changes from a trajectory raises the same problems, but adds to them the contrast with versions that trigger cosuppositions.
-Take for instance the (abrupt or non-abrupt) orthogonal deviations with classifier predicates in (56)f,g.
-It is easy for Abusch's theory to posit that they raise as alternatives various other ways in which the same global movement (from Boston to New York, or during a take-off) could have been performed, in such a way that their disjunction will yield the presupposition that this global movement was in fact performed.
-But why wouldn't the same reasoning apply to the constructions in (57)d,e,f, involving a curved path, a circling motion, and an undulating motion?
+they raise as alternatives various other ways in which the same global movement (from Boston to New York, or during a take-off) could have been performed, in such a way that their disjunction will yield the presupposition that this global movement was in fact performed.
+But why wouldn't the same reasoning apply to the constructions in (52)d,e,f, involving a curved path, a circling motion, and an undulating motion?
 They yield cosuppositions to the effect that if the movement were to take place, it would involve a certain path or manner of motion, but not the presupposition that the movement does in fact take place.
 One could well posit that a movement involving a curved path raises as alternatives other global movements that don't have a curved path - which would yield the presupposition that global movement does in fact take place.
 One would thus need to posit that different alternatives are raised, but at this point the difference between this case and that of the orthogonal deviations must be stipulated.